Doyeon-Ko/dyTextEditor/README.md

     - Appends a new line to the end of the text buffer stored in the editor
     - Handles memory allocation and checks if capacity to be expanded

+---

+### ✅ Navigation

+  - moveLine()

+    - Move the cursor to a specific line or navigate up/down by line or page

   ### ⏩ Next Steps (will be continuously updated)